Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Experimental setup and analysis procedure

 \section{Experimental setup and analysis procedure}

 BGOOD~\cite{technicalpaper} is comprised of two main parts: a central region, ideal for neutral meson identification, and a forward spectrometer for charged particle identification and momentum reconstruction.
 The \textit{BGO Rugby Ball} is the main detector over the central region, covering laboratory polar angles 25 to 155$^\circ$.
-The detector is comprised of 480 BGO crystals for the reconstruction of photon momenta via electromagnetic showers in the crystals.
+The detector is composed of 480 BGO crystals for the reconstruction of photon momenta via electromagnetic showers in the crystals.
 The separate time readout per crystal enables a clean separation and identification of neutral meson decays.
 Between the BGO Rugby Ball and the target are the \textit{Plastic Scintillating Barrel} for charged particle identification via $\Delta E-E$ techniques and the \textit {MWPC} for charged particle tracking and vertex reconstruction.

-The forward spectrometer covers a laboratory polar angle 1-12$^\circ$.
+The forward spectrometer covers a laboratory polar angle 1 to 12$^\circ$.
 The tracking detectors, \textit{MOMO} and \textit{SciFi} are used to track charged particles from the target.
-Downstream of these is the \textit{Open Dipole Magnet} operating at an integrated field strength of 0.216\,Tm.
-A series of eight double sided \textit{Drift Chambers} track charged particle trajectories after the curvature in the magnetic fields and are used to determine particle momenta with a resolution of approximately 6\,\%\footnote{The resolution improves to 3\,\% if the Open Dipole Magnet is operating at the maximum field strength of 0.432\,Tm.}.
+Downstream of these is the \textit{Open Dipole Magnet} operating at an integrated field strength of 0.216\,T$\cdot$m.
+A series of eight double sided \textit{Drift Chambers} track charged particle trajectories after the curvature in the magnetic field and are used to determine particle momenta with a resolution of approximately 6\,\%\footnote{The resolution improves to 3\,\% if the Open Dipole Magnet is operating at the maximum field strength of 0.432\,T$\cdot$m.}.
 Three \textit{Time of Flight (ToF) Walls} downstream of the drift chambers determine particle $\beta$ and are used in combination with the measured momentum for particle identification via mass determination.
 Track reconstruction in the Forward Spectrometer is described in ref.~\cite{technicalpaper}.